Beer Batter Fish

 Instructions

-- Heat oil to 350 degrees in a large, heavy pot {or Dutch oven).
+- Heat about one-third gallon of peanut oil in a large, heavy pot or Dutch oven until it reaches 375°F.

-- Mix flour, salt, and pepper together on a large place, set aside.
+- Mix 1 cup of rice flour with salt and white pepper on a large plate, and set aside.

-- Dredge cod in the flour mixture, then dip in the batter; turn to completely cover.
+- Dredge the pieces of fish in the rice flour mixture, coating all sides, then dip in the batter.
+Turn to completely cover.
+Allow any excess batter to drip back into the bowl.

 - Gently place the battered cod in the hot oil.
-Use tongs to keep fish from sticking to the bottom.
+Use tongs or spider strainer to keep fish from sticking to the bottom.
 Continue with additional pieces of fish.

 - Cook until golden brown.
-Remove from oil and drain on a paper towel lined baking sheet.
+Remove from oil and drain on a paper towel or wire rack lined baking sheet.

-- Serve with homemade "chips", lemon wedges, and malt vinegar.
+- Serve with homemade "chips", lemon wedges, malt vinegar and sea salt.

 I’m visiting from the Pretty Pintastic Link-Up!
 These look SO good…actually a lot of your food on here looks so good!
 I’m glad I found you!